Snapchat/Spectacles-Sample/Agentic Playground/README.md

 **An AI-Powered Educational Assistant for Snap Spectacles**

 Transform lecture experiences with real-time speech processing, intelligent tool routing, multi-modal content generation, and spatial diagram creation - all running natively on Spectacles.
+Take a sneak peak of how AI will rewrite the Lenses of the future.

 > **NOTE:**
 > This project will only work for the **Spectacles platform**.
 You must set the simulation mode in Lens Studio Preview to `Spectacles (2024)`.